venajustin/cmpe187-google-vision-tester/People_Tests/README.md

 2. Ensure test images are present and correctly named (.jpg, .jpeg, or .png)
 3. Review individual test outputs in `results/` folder

-## License

-This testing framework is for educational purposes as part of CMPE 187 coursework.

----

-**Ready to test?** Just add your images and run: `python3 People_Tests/run_all_tests.py`